Speed Optimization

 return Result.failure(str(e))

-x-ratelimit-limit: 200 # Maximum requests per minute
+x-ratelimit-limit: 200 # Max requests/minute

-x-ratelimit-limit-hour: 3000 # Maximum requests per hour
+x-ratelimit-limit-hour: 3000 # Max requests/hour

-x-ratelimit-remaining: 198 # Remaining requests this minute
+x-ratelimit-remaining: 198 # Requests left this minute

 x-cloud-tracing-uuid: fea367e7cfc840818508754b5f1c1f51